A group of Illinois State student researchers was busy this summer.

 “With this grant, we’ve been able to apply what we learned in the classroom in a real-world setting,” Shariq said.
 “All the chemistry concepts that we’ve learned in the past year, including general chemistry and some basic biochemistry, actually come into use as we analyze our data and results in the lab.
 I found that very beneficial for our development.”

-Faeq said the grant has helped him get a lot one-on-one mentoring but also allow him to learn how to work independently.
+Faeq said the grant has helped him get a lot one-on-one mentoring but also has allowed him to learn how to work independently.

 “You got to learn to be proactive and ask your own questions.
 You choose your variables, make your data table, and perform the experiment the way you want it to be run,” Faeq said.
 “In the beginning, I got a lot of guidance from Dr. Friesen, but now it’s like, ‘Hey I taught you how to do it, now you have to do it yourself and see if that solves the problem you are working on.'”